carlotta94c/aitour-concept-to-creation-ai-studio-brk441/workshop-instructions/02_prompt_eng_techniques_playground.md

-# Demo 2 - Prompt Engineering Techniques in the Azure AI Studio Playground
+# Part 2 - Prompt Engineering Techniques in the Azure AI Studio Playground

 The goal of this demo is to experiment with prompt engineering techniques in the Playground of Azure AI Studio.
-Before starting, make sure you completed the [Setup](set_up.md) steps.
-Also, if you are not familiar with Azure AI Studio yet, we recommend you to go through the [Get Started with Azure AI Studio](demo1_get_started_with_Azure_AI_Studio.md) demo first.
+Before starting, make sure you completed the [Setup](00_set_up.md) steps.
+Also, if you are not familiar with Azure AI Studio yet, we recommend you to go through the [Get Started with Azure AI Studio](01_get_started_with_Azure_AI_Studio.md) section first.

 ## Text generation